 123 Russel St, Toowoomba

 Yes, it's been a long dry spell of not-blogging.
 I can't help it!
 It's a busy time of the year.
 For some, that might mean plenty of opportunities to dine out at new restaurants.
-For me, it means I'm running around all over the place organizings with barely any time to eat/cook.
+For me, it means I'm running around all over the place organizing with barely any time to eat/cook.

-I know that a Toowoomba cafe entry is not exactly the most exciting bounce back into writing posts but in my defence, this cafe is actually quite good.
+I know that a Toowoomba cafe entry is not exactly the most exciting bounce back into writing posts but in my defense, this cafe is actually quite good.
 Also, I want to get it out of the way because I have LOTS of exciting restaurants coming up this weekend and over the next few weeks (in a few locations across Australia).